 - Color settings

 As mentioned earlier, Stratum provides automatic adjustment to the current theme styling, including the used fonts & colors.
-The color palette highlights those colors used in your WordPress theme, so you can pick the best-matching ones for your Stratum circle progress bar:
+The color palette highlights those colors used in your WordPress theme, so you can pick the best-matching ones for your WordPress Elementor carousel progress bar by Stratum:

 - Hover Settings